What do the new lockdown rules mean for me? | Press and Journal

 However, formal shielding as happened during the March and April lockdown – where people were told not to leave home for any reason – will not be brought in.

 People classed as clinically extremely vulnerable are being advised to work from home.
-If that is not possible, people may be eligible for Statutory Sick Pay or Employment Support Allowance.
+If that is not possible people may be eligible for may be eligible for Statutory Sick Pay or Employment Support Allowance.

 – What about visiting care homes?